Curvature Invariants for accelerating Kerr-Newman black holes in (anti-)de Sitter spacetime: Preliminaries on Riemannian invariants

 Taking into account the contribution from the cosmological constant $\Lambda,$ the generalisation of the Kerr-Newman solution \cite{Newman},\cite{KerrR}, is described by the Kerr-Newman de Sitter $($KNdS$)$ metric element which in Boyer-Lindquist (BL) coordinates is given by \cite{BCAR},\cite{Stuchlik1},\cite{GrifPod},\cite{ZdeStu} (in units where $G=1$ and $c=1$):

 where $a,m,q,$ denote the Kerr parameter, mass and electric charge of the black hole, respectively.
-The KN(a)dS metric is the most general exact stationary black hole solution of the Einstein-Maxwell system of differential equations.
+The KN(a)dS metric is the most general exact stationary solution of the Einstein-Maxwell system of differential equations, that represents a non-accelerating, rotating, charged black hole with $\Lambda\not =0$.
 This is accompanied by a non-zero electromagnetic field $F=\mathrm{d}A,$ where the vector potential is \cite{GrifPod},\cite{ZST}:

 The Christoffel symbols of the second kind are expressed in the coordinate basis in the form:

 where the summation convention is adopted and a comma denotes a partial derivative.
 The Riemann curvature tensor is given by: